San1000-Ark/PruebaFinal_JS_Santiago-Restrepo-Arismendy670/README.md

 ## ▶️ How to Run the Project

 1. Clone the repository or download the project files.
-2. Install JSON Server globally (if you don't have it yet):
+2. Install JSON Server globally (if not installed):
    ```bash
    npm install -g json-server
    ```
-3. Start the server:
+3. Start the JSON Server:
    ```bash
    json-server --watch db.json --port 3000
    ```
 4. Open `index.html` in your browser.
-5. Interact with the application to register, log in, and manage/view events.
+5. Use the application to register, log in, and manage/view events.

 ---

 ## 🧪 Testing

-- All core functionalities were manually tested using the browser and `console.log` outputs.
+- Functionality was tested manually using the browser and `console.log`.
-- Postman was **not used** to test API endpoints.
+- Postman was not used.
+- SPA routes were intended to change views using JavaScript, but did not work as expected.

 ---